7 Team Members | Unreal Engine | January 2021 - August 2021

-Designed and iterated on 6 different potion effects in order to create a sense of discovery and self-expression for the player, creating interesting and varied effects despite technical limitations.
+Designing and iterating on six different potion effects in order to create a sense of discovery and self-expression for the player, creating interesting and varied effects despite technical limitations.

-Created documentation and led meetings to effectively communicate design needs to our Art Lead.
+Creating documentation and led meetings to effectively communicate design needs to our Art Lead and Programmers.

 I was the third person to join the team after the first two members split off from a different student team, using the previous team’s prototype as a basis for our game.
 Unfortunately, most of the game was written in C++, which none of the team members knew and didn’t have time to learn, so we had to be creative in order to get our ideas implemented.
 Eventually, we gained four more team members including programmers and an artist, who really helped bring the game to life.

 When I was brought onto the team, I was in charge of revamping the existing potion system, which was used by the previous team as a puzzle mechanic.
 I decided to make the potions all help the player with farming in different ways, allowing players to choose potions that best support how they want to play the game.
 To do this, I created 6 different potion types inspired by the crops in our game and got feedback from players as they were used, improving those that players found weak and creating new effects to replace ones that lacked appeal.
 By our final playtests, every potion had a player it appealed to, and those players went out of their way to use them.